sstelfox/stelfox.net/content/knowledge_base/linux/transmission_daemon.md

 [root@localhost ~]# yum install transmission-daemon -y
 ```

-The init script that comes with transmission-daemon uses the utility 'which'
+The init script that comes with transmission-daemon uses the utility `which`
 which is not in the minimal install.
 As such you'll need to edit the init file
 to point at the binary as it should be doing in the first place.
 Find the
 following line: